Welcome to today's edition of the Rush 24-7 podcast.

 So the idea that he's going to be impeached when you can't even get him disinvited from the State of the Union.

-And if I sound overheated about this, it's because I I take this tearing up the Constitution business seriously, not just as a legal immigrant.
+And if I sound overheated about this, it's because I take this tearing up the Constitution business seriously, not just as a legal immigrant.

-Why should you be surprised when they decide, you know, a banana's a threatening when the president wakes up in the morning and decides to rewrite immigration law or Obamacare law.
+When the president wakes up in the morning and decides to rewrite immigration law or Obamacare law.

 Lots more to come.